Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Left Southend for Hull in ballast on Apr.
+Profit had left Southend for Hull in ballast on Apr.
 17-1941 and struck a mine about 4 hours after departure.
-The explosion occurred amidships, blowing the upper bridge and port boatdeck as well as the port lifeboat away, breaking the masts where Able Seaman Olaf Olafsen and Ordinary Seaman Ivar Sevaldsen were sitting (painting - both injured, but survived).
+For this voyage, A. Hague has included her, together with Bonde, Diana, Eikhaug, Gudrun, Inger Lise, Lyng, Rimac, Roy, Selvik, Solhavn and Varøy, in Convoy EC 8 (external link).
+The explosion occurred amidships, blowing the upper bridge and port boatdeck as well as the port lifeboat away, breaking the masts where Able Seaman Olaf Olafsen and Ordinary Seaman Ivar Sevaldsen were sitting (painting - both injured, but survived - Olaf Olafsen's other ships are listed on this external page).
 The 2nd mate and 5 men launched the starboard boat but fell in the water when it got caught.
 The ship stayed afloat for 2 minutes before capsizing and disappearing, pulling some men with her as she went down.

-2 lifeboats and 2 British destroyers, one of them being HMS Wallace came out and rescued 5 men from the sea, as well as Halfdan L. Myrseth who had managed to get on a raft.
+2 lifeboats and 2 British destroyers, one of them being HMS Wallace, came out and rescued 5 men from the water, as well as Halfdan L. Myrseth who had managed to get on a raft.
 3 were taken to hospital.
 Other survivors were a Canadian ordinary seaman by the last name of Waggstaffe, Donkeyman Aksel Olsen and Stoker John Dyson.
 The captain, 7 other Norwegians, 3 Swedish and 1 British were either killed in the explosion, or drowned as the ship went down (51 47 27N 01 30 33E).
 I've received an E-mail from Michael Telford, England, who says he believes the British casualty must have been his wife's uncle, Arthur Beeney.
 He knows he died when Profit was lost, and since there was only 1 British casualty, we can assume this is correct.
+With the tireless efforts of Billy McGee, UK, he has now finally (2014) been accepted for commemoration (external link) by the Commonwealth War Graves Commission.

-A visitor to my website has told me that "Shipwreck Index of the British Isles" says Profit was part of convoy EC 8 at the time, adding that the wreck was dispersed by explosives, Barrow Deep, Thames Estuary.
+A visitor to my website has told me that "Shipwreck Index of the British Isles" says the wreck of Profit was dispersed by explosives at Barrow Deep, Thames Estuary.

 Related external link: